 If you’re in a hectic fight, it’s always worth picking up armor off of the floor.
 Once your armor hits zero, picking up fresh armor will give you instant health.
 Even if it’s just level 1, that’s an additional50HP.
 And, if you have level 3, don’t worry, you can come back to it later.
 What’s funny is that it can actually be beneficial to leave your broken level 3 armor on the ground.
 If an enemy player picks it up, it will still have 0HP, making an easy elimination for you.

+And if you eliminate that player, you can loot their box and the armor will regain all of its health.
+It’s like a free armor repair service.
+Picking up somebody else’s armor from a death box can work too, but it takes some time for the armor to show currently, which means you really need a moment of peace before you try it.
 If you’re out in the open, it’s best not to risk it, but if it’s in an isolated area, and enemies are a little far away, you should have the chance to loot it.

 So, in summary, in a hurry, bigger is always better for quicker heals.
 Even if you don’t have level 3 shields, using a battery is still faster.
 Pheonix kits are quicker than batteries and medkits, but you are vulnerable for a total of 10 seconds.
 Personally, I’ve found in high-risk situations, it’s better to use a shield battery first, then use a medkit so that you don’t run the risk of being forced to cancel the Pheonix kit.

 If you are safe, for example, you’re traveling in from the ring and there’s no sign of combat, it’s worth taking the extra time to use syringes and shield cells so that you have the more valuable meds when they are most needed.